Alessandro Orsini (sociologist): Views

-Ukraine
+Russo-Ukrainian war

-Orsini had a rapid rise in popularity as a controversial talk-show guest during the Russian invasion of Ukraine, where he repeatedly expressed his criticism of NATO's expansionism towards Russia and the European Union's diplomatic failure, which he considers to be co-factors of the war in Ukraine.
-Papers like Corriere della Sera and Le Monde have described Orsini as spreading Russian war propaganda.
+Orsini had a rapid rise in popularity as a controversial talk-show guest during the Russian invasion of Ukraine, where he repeatedly expressed his criticism of the enlargement of NATO and its expansionism towards Russia and the European Union's diplomatic failure, which he considers to be co-factors of the war in Ukraine.
+Although Orsini also condemned Russian aggression against Ukraine, he was criticized for spreading Russian propaganda.
+His views were broadcast on Italian media through his many appearances, which in turn raised his profile.
 LUISS University, fearing reputational harms, issued a statement in 2022 expressing its "full solidarity with the Ukrainian people".

 In March 2024, Orsini wrote an article in Il Fatto Quotidiano stating that Italian soldiers and vehicles were on duty at the Constanța base in Romania and that they were in imminent danger from a Ukrainian military defeat.
 The Italian Ministry of Defence rejected the claims stating that Orsini's statements were "completely false.
-The Italian Air Force servicemen, who were part of the Task Force 'Gladiator' in Constanța, returned to Italy as early as 31 July 2023" adding that "Orsini is either in absolute bad faith or he is not even able to consult normal web sources".
+The Italian Air Force servicemen, who were part of the Task Force 'Gladiator' in Constanța, returned to Italy as early as 31 July 2023", adding that "Orsini is either in absolute bad faith or he is not even able to consult normal web sources."

 Italian affairs

-Later on in 2023, Orsini endorsed a law proposed by the Meloni government prohibiting the creation of mosques in garages and sheds.
+In June 2023, Orsini endorsed a law proposed by the Meloni government prohibiting the creation of mosques in garages and sheds.
 He argued that the law was intended to encourage Muslims to gather in large mosques and thus to prevent isolation and radicalization.